richardlasmith/configure-ad/README.md

 <img src="https://i.imgur.com/dLyLmCB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Ensure connectivity between the Client VM and Domain Controller.
 Log into client-1 with Remote Desktop and ping DC-1's Private IP address with ping -t<ip address> perpetual ping).
-Then log into the Domain Controller and enable ICNMPv4 in on the local windows Firewall.
+Then log into the Domain Controller and enable ICNMPv4 on the local windows Firewall.
 Check back at client-1 to see the ping succeed.
 Open DC-1 and configure Firewall to allow successful ping.
-Go to start type, wf.msc, inbound rules, sort by protocol, find ICMP4 and enable.
+Go to start type, wf. msc, inbound rules, sort by protocol, find ICMP4, and enable.
 </p>
 <br />